More Than Just a Number

 Beyond A1C: The Complete Picture

 While A1C is the primary monitoring tool, it does not capture everything.
 Two patients can have the same A1C but very different daily glucose patterns.
 One may have stable blood sugar throughout the day, while another swings dramatically between high and low, averaging out to the same A1C.
+Those swings matter, because both the highs and the lows carry their own risks.

 Taking Control of Your A1C